realmbgl/kudo-tutorial/unit2/README.md

 The `template` section has a `spec` section which has the `initContainers` and `containers` specification of the pod.

 `containers` shows how in our sample the elasticsearch base technology is used.
-The container configuration is done via environment variables (alternatively could also be done via a config map).
+The container configuration is done via environment variables (alternatively could also be done via a config map as shown in unit 1).
 It also shows where the claimed volume is to be mounted in the container.

-`initContainers` come handy if the base technology requires goofy stuff, like elasticsearch needs the `vm.max_map_count` setting, and also allow access to the mounted volume by the elasticsearch user that the container runs under (UID=1000, AND GID=1000).
+`initContainers` come handy if the base technology requires some goofy stuff, like elasticsearch needs the `vm.max_map_count` setting, and also allow access to the mounted volume by the elasticsearch user that the container runs under (UID=1000, AND GID=1000).

 #### tasks